Monthly Essential Expenses

 Accuracy and Disclaimer

-Emergency fund targets are general guidelines and should be adjusted for individual circumstances including job security, health status, dependents, and risk tolerance.
+Emergency fund recommendations are general planning guidelines and should be adjusted for individual circumstances including job security, health status, spouse or partner income, insurance coverage, and personal risk tolerance.
 This calculator provides planning estimates only and does not constitute financial advice.
-Consult a certified financial planner for a comprehensive financial plan tailored to your situation.
+High-yield savings account rates fluctuate with Federal Reserve policy and may be lower or higher than the illustrative rates shown.
+FDIC insurance covers deposits up to $250,000 per depositor, per insured bank, per ownership category.
+Consult a certified financial planner for a comprehensive financial plan tailored to your household situation.

 Conclusion